JWT890/Zeek-ELK-Stack-Lab/README.md

 First will you want to run the command sudo apt install kibana -y to get it installed on the VM.
 Next you will want to run the sudo nano /etc/kibana/kibana.yml and modify it by uncommenting a couple parts like below:
 <img width="1281" height="801" alt="image" src="https://github.com/user-attachments/assets/87ea022c-f7e4-4c3c-85ca-11a824a3ef31" />
+Then run the commands sudo systemctl start kibana and sudo systemctl enable kibana to get kibana up and running.
+Next you will need to connect Kibana to Elasticsearch, start by running this command: sudo /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token -s kibana.